purpleK2/purpleK2/README.md

 The following packages are required to build the kernel:

-- `nasm`: The assembler used by this kernel
+- `fasm`: The assembler used by this kernel
 - `xorriso` and `mkisofs`: To create the ISO disk image
 - `kconfig`: or more likely `kconfig-frontends` to use the `menuconfig`
 - `cpio`: for creating the compressed CPIO archive